 In particular, the interdisciplinary nature of this curriculum and its methodological approach, developed through specific internationalisation experiences, constitute a unique training context for research in Italy.
-In this context, it is possible to develop research projects that focus on the analysis of theoretical and empirical frames relating to the forms of mobility of individuals, social and economic exchanges, interactions with technoscientific elements, with the media and the environment, and the spread of new and old forms of poverty.
-In the interdisciplinary perspective adopted by this doctorate, a comparison of research methods becomes relevant, which seeks to overcome the qualitative-quantitative dichotomy in order to arrive, where possible, at integrated proposals capable of observing, analysing and interpreting the social phenomena under study in an innovative manner.
+In this context, it is possible to develop research projects that focus on the analysis of theoretical and empirical frameworks related to the forms of mobility of individuals, social and economic exchanges, interactions with technoscientific elements, with the media and the environment, and the spread of new and old forms of poverty and political processes in increasingly globalised societies.
+In the interdisciplinary perspective of this doctorate, multiple research methods are used in an innovative way to analyse and interpret social phenomena.

 - Institutional Processes and Practices of Social Production and Reproduction